ReeceGoding/Frustration-One-Year-With-R/README.md

     ## "example"    "text" "example"
     ```

-    This is probably the result that you guessed, but syntax shouldn’t
+    A lot of people seem to make the correct guess here, but syntax
-    leave you guessing.
-Where possible, I try to stick to `setNames()`.
+    shouldn’t leave you guessing.
+Where possible, I try to stick to
+    `setNames()`.

 -   The syntactic sugar sometimes leads to surprising syntax.
 For
     example `names(output[2]) <- "foo"` doesn’t work, but